numba/numba/docs/source/extending/low-level.rst

 It allows you to hook directly into the Numba compilation chain.
 As such, it distinguished between several compilation phases:

-* The *typing* phase deduces the types of variables in a compiled function by looking at the operations performed.
+* The :term:`typing` phase deduces the types of variables in a compiled function by looking at the operations performed.

-* The *lowering* phase converts high-level Python operations into low-level LLVM code.
+* The :term:`lowering` phase converts high-level Python operations into low-level LLVM code.
 This phase exploits the typing information derived by the typing phase.

 * *Boxing* and *unboxing* convert Python objects into native values, and vice-versa.
 They occur at the boundaries of calling a Numba function